couples therapy

 Looking eye to eye

 You will learn how to identify traps in your communication.
 Sebastian shows you how and where to change your interaction.
-Over time you will be able to identify unhelpful patterns yourself.
-You will learn the dos and don’ts of handling relationship problems.
-Ultimately, you will be able to manage couples challenges together with a deeper level of understanding.

 couples counselling healthy attachment